 Your first RESWITCH training

-To get started, your players need information about the importance of speed of action in football.
-A good example is the ball contact times of the 2006 World Cup with 2.9 seconds and the 2018 World Cup with 1.5 seconds.
-The ball contact time is the time between the first and last contact with the ball by a player.
-This already shows that footballers today have to perceive and decide much more quickly than just a few years ago.
+To get started, your players need information about the importance of speed in football.
+A good example is the ball contact time at the 2006 World Cup (2.9 seconds) and the 2018 World Cup (1.5 seconds).
+Ball contact time is the time between a player's first and last contact with the ball.
+This already shows that footballers today have to perceive and make decisions much faster than just a few years ago.

 1. Preparation

-To teach your players the RESWITCH training method, place two bibs and two goal markers on the floor in front of the training group.
+To teach your players the RESWITCH training method, place two bibs and two goal markers on the ground in front of the training group.

-1. Ask the players what is special about the bibs? (different categories are shown)
+- Ask the players what's special about the bibs? (different categories are shown)

 3. Explain the training method

-Explain to your players that the players in the same category play together.
-They play on the goal that shows their category .
-In the color category, the “reds” play together and score goals on the goal with the red goal marking.
-With a switch, the team composition changes to the newly named letter, number or symbol category.
+Explain to your players that players with the same category will play together.
+They will aim for the goal marked with their category .
+In the color category, the "red" players will play together and score goals on the goal marked with red.
+In a switch, the team composition changes to the newly named category (letter, number, or symbol).

-Give different commands and let the players think about whether they are playing together or against each other with the two shirts in front of them and which goal markers they should shoot at.
+Give different commands and let the players think about whether they are playing together or against each other with the two jerseys in front of them and which goal markings they are allowed to shoot at.

 5. Training goals

-Ask the players how the training method particularly challenges them?
-Which skills are the focus of the training?
-(The players are required to take their eyes off the ball with every SWITCH and correctly perceive the situation, make new decisions quickly and act correctly .)
+Ask the players how they are particularly challenged by the training method?
+What skills are the focus of the training?
+(The players are required to take their eyes off the ball with each switch and to perceive the situation correctly , make new decisions quickly , and act appropriately .)

 6. RESWITCH Training

-It's best to start with a small game at the beginning.
-With RESWITCH you have many options for designing your training.
-When you order a bib set, you will receive a detailed starter manual that will help you in your first training sessions.
+It's best to start with a small game format.
+RESWITCH offers you many options for structuring your training.
+When you order a vest set, you'll receive a detailed starter manual to guide you through your first training sessions.